RavenSystem/mgostoHAA/README.md

 [![Chat](https://img.shields.io/discord/594630635696553994?style=social)](https://discord.com/servers/esp-homekit-devices-594630635696553994)

 <p align="center"><img width="300" src="https://raw.githubusercontent.com/RavenSystem/ravensystem-media/master/works-with-apple-home.svg"></p>

-A minimal firmware for OTA (over the air) flashing HAA target firmware starting from Mongoose OS for old Shelly devices (gen1).

-For newer Shelly devices (Plus, Pro and Mini), use this instead: [mgos32 to HAA](https://github.com/RavenSystem/mgos32toHAA)

 :warning: **This is a third-party experimental project, without any relation with Shelly or Alterco.
 If you decide to try it, all is under your responsability :warning:**